paulieguk/LDW-JUL22/Content/Instructions-003.md

 ### Lets assign some access

+You will start by asigning a developement Access Control Policy as that will allow all access.
+This policy is Skillable managed and not allowed in production.

 - From the LOD Dashboard select the Lab Profile ++AWSCloudLab++ and edit that profile.
 - Click **+Add Policy** in the Access Control Policies section
 - Select the **LOD Managed - Allow All (DEVELOPEMENT ONLY - AWS**